Create a syslog alert response

 Before you begin

-• Confirm that the syslog server can accept remote messages.
+• Confirm that your syslog server can accept remote messages.

 Procedure